intuinno/academic-homepage/content/post/research-in-hdilab.md

 ### How to test AGI

-Before we discuss how we can build AGI, let's start with how we can test whether if we built AGI.
+Before we discuss how we can build AGI, let's start with how we can test if we built AGI.
 Because according to Peter Drucker or Lord Kelvin,

 > If you can't measure it, you can't improve it.

 Alan Turing suggested [a test to verify AGI](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence).
-According to the **Turing test** also known as **Imitation Game**, a human participant asks an agent hidden behind the wall to perform many tasks.
+According to the **Turing test**, also known as **Imitation Game**, a human participant asks an agent hidden behind the wall to perform many tasks.
 If the human cannot discern whether the agent is truly a human or an artificial agent, then the artificial agent is assumed to achieve a human-level intelligence.

 {{< figure src="/img/exmachina.jpg" title="In the movie Ex Machina, you can see how Turing test is conducted.  " numbered="true" lightbox="true" width="30%">}}

 While theoretically valid, it poses several problems in its practical application.
 First, it is too difficult for the current status of research.
 The human tester can use all the knowledge about the world to test the agent, yet it would be very costly and impossible to teach all the knowledge about the world to the artificial agent, while researchers struggle to discover how we can mimic human-like learning.
-It is like asking a kinder to take SAT test.
+It is like asking a 1st grader to take SAT test.

 Second, the test does not provide any idea about where the model can learn those knowledges required to take test.
 It is like testing students without giving them any textbooks or lectures.

 Third, even for the same model and the same evaluator, the feedback will be different from today to tomorrow.
 The test is subjective and not reproducible.

 Finally, it is prohibitively expensive to hire people to conduct a test.
-Humans may participate in annual Turing test competition, but during the hyperparameter tuning or iterative model refinement it is difficult to get access to human testers.
+Humans may participate in annual Turing test competition, but during the hyperparameter tuning or iterative model refinement, it is difficult to get access to human testers.
 For these reasons, it is not practically applicable in the current renaissance of the AI.

 We propose an alternative test method for AGI.
 This method is based on the observation that even if we raise cats and dogs, treating them like human babies, they cannot learn to speak.
 The animals are capability-limited, and the human baby cannot learn to speak if it is separated from people speaking to it.
 It is environment-limited.
 Therefore we can think that the language acquisition is the function of the environment and the capability of the learning agent.
 In other words, if an agent can learn how to speak in a proper environment, we can say that it has the capability to do artificial general intelligence.
 We call it the Language Acquisition Test for AGI or **Park's test**.